Fintech / Enterprise SaaS / AI Workflows

 I help product teams define how complex products behave before engineering starts building.

-Most requirements work until you introduce multiple user roles, approval chains, integrations, missing data, exception paths, or AI-generated outputs.
-That's where teams slow down.
+Multiple roles, approval chains, integrations, missing data, exception paths, and AI-generated outputs.
+That is where teams slow down.

 "Jake is self-motivated and proactive.
 He started adding value right out of the gate and was a pleasure to work with.
 I would welcome working with him again."